hpc-maths/2025-hands-on-samurai/practical_session/00-setup.md

 :::{caution}Common issues
 - matplotlib not installed: Run conda install matplotlib or pip install matplotlib
-- No display: If running on a remote server, use --save option to save the plot instead
+- No display: If running on a remote server, use `--save filename` option to save the plot instead (the png extension is automatically added to the filename)
 :::

 ## Next Steps